cstritt/tes/README.md

-### Methods used in the paper 'Diversity, dynamics and effects of LTR retrotransposons in the model grass *Brachypodium distachyon*
+### Methods used in the paper 'Diversity, dynamics and effects of LTR retrotransposons in the model grass *Brachypodium distachyon*'
+C Stritt, M Wyler, EL Gimmi, M Pippel, AC Roulin

 https://www.biorxiv.org/content/10.1101/710657v1